Skip to content

 12. User satisfaction

-Service-user satisfaction in England is stable
+A chart showing that service-user satisfaction in England is stable.

 Why is this indicator important?